 This category may apply to:

-Current high school students who participate in the Early Studies Program and would like to earn UNLV credit while still in high school.
+Current high school students who participate in the Dual Enrollment Program and would like to earn UNLV credit while still in high school.

 Non-degree-seeking students are not eligible for federal financial aid or state aid.

 Non-degree seeking students are limited to a maximum of eight credits per semester with the exception of those students enrolled in UNLV-affiliated study abroad programs, in which case the maximum is 18 credits per semester.
 Individual exceptions to this policy may be made on a case-by-case basis by petition to the dean of the Academic Success Center.

 UNLV does not request or evaluate transcripts for non-degree-seeking students.
 Non-degree-seeking students wishing to enroll in classes that have prerequisites must get special permission from the department offering the class.

 Students who have previously attended UNLV must be in good academic standing with UNLV in order to attend as a non-degree-seeking student.